adkrz/lenovo-yoga-11e-6th/kubuntu.md

 In 23.10 the program is already fixed.

 # Speed up Firefox
-There is a small but noticeable difference in performance of default Firefox (installed from Snap) compared to the one installed natively.
+There is a small but noticeable difference in performance of default Firefox (installed from Ubuntu's Snap) compared to the one installed natively.
 You can follow the official guide from Mozilla: https://support.mozilla.org/en-US/kb/install-firefox-linux#w_install-firefox-deb-package-for-debian-based-distributions After that, migrate the profile (copy data from ~/snap/ to ~/.mozilla) and remove the old FF using `snap remove firefox`.